leonardsangoroh/WebBrowserApp/README.md

 - UIAlertController action sheets
 - UIProgressView

-# The following features/concepts were later built on top of the App

 # Screen recording of the application

 ## Screen recording - after the website has been loaded to the application